huy310304/CS1110-uvage-UVA/README.md

 ## Overview

 This README provides details on our Flappy Bird game project, originally developed using the `uvage` library for the CS1110 course.
-Due to the `uvage` library's limited availability outside the course, I have transitioned this game to Pygame for broader access and playability.
+Due to the `uvage` library's limited availability outside the course, I have transitioned this game to using `pygame` for broader access and playability.

 ## Demo